 The following is a dangerous assumption.
 A fire in the living room on the sofa fire blocks the front door, your normal way out.
 The stairways and upstairs halls fill with smoke in a couple minutes, blocking access to all doors.
 A couple minutes later and every bedroom could have life-threatening conditions, long before anyone would expect the conditions to reach this point.

 Eight out of ten fatal fires happen at home, yet most households are unprepared for a fire emergency.
-Parents develop an escape plan for your family and practice it.
+Develop an escape plan for your family and practice it.
 There’s no time to lose in a real fire emergency.
 The more you and your family know about fire the better they will react if you have one.

 Make a Plan